NUSLiang/NUSLiang.github.io/_pages/contact.md

 ---
 <div class="bigspacer"></div>

-We are currently hiring new group members to join!
-Please check the following information.
+We will start welcoming new group members to join soon!

 We have positions for graduate students and postdoc fellows.